adornodev/ForumTibiaBRScraper/README.md

 Structure
 ---

-### Bootstrapper
+### SectionsParser

 This is the first step that should be executed.
 It is responsible for reading the configuration file and fetching the URLs for each requested section.
-When running this search, the process also captures information about the Section (Example: Number of Topics, Views).
+When running this search, the process also captures all information about the Section.

-### SectionsParser

-This step processes the information captured above.
-Furthermore, it also captures more information about the Section and some initial details associated to the topics in this section.

 ### TopicsParser

 This step captures all information related to the Topic class.
-It also captures some initial information about the comments.

 ### CommentsParser